View All 1812 Classic Head Cent

 Description

 The 1812 Classic Head Cent - Small Date is a cent produced at the Philadelphia Mint as part of the Classic Head Cents 1808-1814 series.
-Total mintage reached 1.1 million.
-The obverse features Liberty facing left wearing a fillet or headband inscribed LIBERTY, while the reverse displays a wreath enclosing ONE CENT.
-Designed by John Reich.
+With a mintage of 1.1 million, this is a less common issue — the lower-mintage of the two mint variants.
+The obverse features Liberty facing left wearing a fillet or headband inscribed LIBERTY and the reverse displays a wreath enclosing ONE CENT.
+Modest production during the War of 1812.
+Struck at the original U.S. Mint facility, in continuous operation since 1792.
+Estimated market value ranges from $148 to $2.7K depending on grade and condition.
 Struck in copper, weighing 10.89 grams, 28 mm in diameter, with a plain edge.
 Cataloged as PCGS #1561.
-The Classic Head Cent was produced during a period of national growth and the aftermath of the War of 1812.
-A short-lived series of only seven years with relatively low mintages.
-All dates are scarce compared to later cents.

 External References